 Depletion of stratospheric ozone can result in enhanced UV radiation levels that increase skin cancer rates and adversely affect organisms and ecosystems.
-Concern over these effects provided impetus for ratifying the 1987 Montreal Protocol, enacting the U.S. Clean Air Act of 1990, and initiating GMD’s global-scale monitoring of stratospheric ozone and the gases responsible for its destruction.
+Concern over these effects provided impetus for ratifying the 1987 Montreal Protocol, enacting the U.S. Clean Air Act of 1990, and initiating GML’s global-scale monitoring of stratospheric ozone and the gases responsible for its destruction.

-GMD has developed a carefully designed network to monitor variations in ozone, ozone-depleting substances, stratospheric aerosols, and UV radiation.
-GMD research has been critical in determining longterm changes in concentrations of stratospheric ozone and chemicals causing ozone depletion.
+GML has developed a carefully designed network to monitor variations in ozone, ozone-depleting substances, stratospheric aerosols, and UV radiation.
+GML research has been critical in determining longterm changes in concentrations of stratospheric ozone and chemicals causing ozone depletion.
 Our unique long-term observational records have led to an improved understanding of the production and fate of stratospheric ozone and the compounds and processes that influence ozone’s abundance.
 These advances have furthered our understanding of the fundamental atmospheric processes affecting stratospheric ozone and provide usable information to policy makers for guiding the recovery of the ozone layer.

-Three gases that make a significant contribution to stratospheric ozone depletion, CFC-11, CFC-12 and N2O, have been monitored by GMD since the mid-1970s.
+Three gases that make a significant contribution to stratospheric ozone depletion, CFC-11, CFC-12 and N2O, have been monitored by GML since the mid-1970s.
 Since then, numerous additional CFCs, HCFCs, and other halogenated gases have been incorporated into the measurement program as the number of monitoring sites increased.
 Most of the gases that are responsible for depleting stratospheric ozone are anthropogenic, but some, such as methyl bromide and methyl chloride, have natural contributions as well.

 Relevance: The intention of international and national controls on the production of ozone-depleting substances (ODSs) is to reduce atmospheric concentrations of these substances and allow for the stratospheric ozone layer to recover.
 This will bring UV radiation and, potentially, skin cancer rates back to their pre-ozone hole levels, and reduce the risk to agriculture and ecosystems.

-What we’ve discovered: GMD results have demonstrated the ongoing success of the Montreal Protocol and U.S. Clean Air Act in reducing the concentrations of ODSs and, therefore, the threat they pose to the ozone layer.
+What we’ve discovered: GML results have demonstrated the ongoing success of the Montreal Protocol and U.S. Clean Air Act in reducing the concentrations of ODSs and, therefore, the threat they pose to the ozone layer.
 The summed concentration of ODSs has decreased steadily for over two decades, although increases in some short-lived chlorinated gases not controlled under the Protocol have been observed.

 Relevance: The implementation of the Montreal protocol and its amendments bans ozone-depleting substances from production.
 Levels of these harmful substances are decreasing (Q1), but still remain relatively high in the stratosphere.
 These reductions are expected to increase stratospheric ozone levels by the middle of this century and bring UV radiation and skin cancer rates back to their pre-ozone hole levels.
 However, changes in the atmospheric greenhouse gases are shown to impact on recovery of stratospheric ozone.
 The variability in future ODS and GHG levels in the atmosphere makes it difficult to predict ozone recovery and thus requires ozone levels to be continuously monitored.
 The Ozone-Depleting Gas Index (ODGI) vs. time calculated for the Antarctic and mid-latitude stratosphere.
-The ODGI is derived directly from the Equivalent Effective Stratospheric Chlorine (EESC) determined from GMD’s atmospheric surface observations.
+The ODGI is derived directly from the Equivalent Effective Stratospheric Chlorine (EESC) determined from GML’s atmospheric surface observations.

 What we’ve discovered: Historically, ozone decreased substantially as the concentrations of ODSs increased.
-After ODS concentrations peaked and began to decrease in the early 2000s, GMD-measured ozone levels in Antarctica stopped decreasing and have since shown the first signs of recovery.
+After ODS concentrations peaked and began to decrease in the early 2000s, GML-measured ozone levels in Antarctica stopped decreasing and have since shown the first signs of recovery.
 More recently, there is mounting evidence that ozone is recovering in the stratosphere.
-Moreover, at the South Pole station, GMD ozonesonde records collected during September show statistically significant ozone recovery since 2000.
+Moreover, at the South Pole station, GML ozonesonde records collected during September show statistically significant ozone recovery since 2000.
 Nonetheless, large year-to-year variability in the stability of the Polar vortex due to climatically changing meteorological conditions and associated variability in ozone depletion levels requires continuous monitoring of stratospheric ozone.

 Relevance: Mean Brewer-Dobson circulation (BDC) affects ozone recovery in the stratosphere by modifying the lifetimes of the ozone-depleting species, by changing the local, highly nonlinear ozone chemistry, and by directly changing the distribution of ozone-depleting gases brought up from the troposphere.
 Tropical lower stratospheric water vapor is a sensitive indicator of changes in the strength of the BDC that alter cold point temperatures in the tropics.
 A larger impact of the change in BDC is that it affects circulation in the troposphere.
 The BDC appears to be increasing at altitudes below 25 km based on estimates of the mean age of stratospheric air.
 This result is expected from Global Climate Models as the lower tropospheric temperature increases from increased emissions of GHGs.
 In contrast, recovery of stratospheric ozone could weaken the BDC.

-Actions Taken: GMD observations, along with others, have been used to infer changes in the mean-age of stratospheric air.
+Actions Taken: GML observations, along with others, have been used to infer changes in the mean-age of stratospheric air.
 However, stratospheric observations of trace gases that would help identify trends in BDC are not performed on a regular basis.
-GMD developed a plan to determine BDC changes using stratospheric age of air using AirCores and is currently working to support a three-year experimental campaign to measure numerous trace gases using AirCores and balloon-borne instruments at 4-5 locations around the world.
+GML developed a plan to determine BDC changes using stratospheric age of air using AirCores and is currently working to support a three-year experimental campaign to measure numerous trace gases using AirCores and balloon-borne instruments at 4-5 locations around the world.

 What we’ve discovered: Ozone depletion and climate models need to realistically take into account stratospheric circulation and its changes.
 At present, stratospheric circulation is poorly defined by stratospheric wind data assimilated into 3D models.
 The mean age of stratosphere air, derived from measurements of trace gases, shows that stratospheric circulation has been changing over the last 37 years.
 We have observed a decrease in the mean age of air at altitudes <25 km.